Tahmoh Penikett: Career

 Among his early acting work were stints on assorted Canadian TV series such as Cold Squad.
 He also appeared on the TV show Smallville -- in the Season 3 episode "Resurrection" as Vince Davis and in the Season 6 episodes, "Nemesis" and "Prototype", as Sgt.
 Wes Keenan.
 He portrayed a police officer for a predominantly gay neighbourhood in the 2004 The L Word episode "Losing It", which also starred Battlestar Galactica co-star Nicki Clyne in a related storyline.

 In 2003, the 1978 science fiction television series Battlestar Galactica was "reimagined" as a three-hour miniseries on the SciFi Channel.
 The production was filmed in Vancouver, British Columbia, Canada, and Penikett, a local actor, auditioned and was cast in the part of Karl "Helo" Agathon, an officer in the Colonial Fleet.
 The miniseries proved highly successful, and a full Battlestar Galactica series was commissioned.
-The role was not based on a character in the original show and was meant to be confined to the miniseries only -- Helo is shown giving up a spot on a spaceship fleeing the doomed planet of Caprica, with the implication that he was left to die.
+The role was not based on a character in the original show and was meant to be confined to the miniseries only.
 However, both the producers and test audiences were sufficiently impressed with the character, and Penikett's performance, that the decision was made to make Helo recur on the show.
-A plot that took place over much of Battlestar Galactica's first season was that the Cylons on Caprica kept Helo alive in order to have him fall in love with, and impregnate, a Cylon.
-(Helo was chosen because his crew partner, Sharon Valerii, was in fact a Cylon, and another copy of the same model was sent to pretend to be her.
-By the second season, Helo had returned to the Galactica, and as the father of the only successful human-Cylon hybrid, this character and his family became central to the show's mythology.